toki0179/tokibot-public/README.md

 # TokiBot

-toki bot is still work in progress
+toki bot is still work in work in progress.
-[x] test